Skip to content

 May 14, 1927, Whiskery won the 53rd Kentucky Derby by a nose in 2:06 over a slow track, in a field of 15.
 Harry Payne Whitney won the Derby with his 1st starter, Regret, in 1915, and 12 yeas later with his last, Whiskery.
 Unfortunately, he left Churchill Downs with a bad cold and did not see the race.
 Winning trainer Fred Hopkins also won the Preakness, ran five days earlier with Bostonian.
 Hall of Fame jockey Linus “Pony” McAtee won his 1st of two Derbies.
 The winning connections split $51,000.

 May 14, 1931, striking miners reached 5,800 following the Battle of Evarts, leaving barely 900 working miners in the region.
-The violence in Evarts continued to motivate the miners to fight for better working conditions.
+The violence in Evarts nine days earlier continued to motivate the miners to fight for better working conditions.

 May 14, 1947, Jessamine County Sheriff Harvey Partin, left, and Nicholasville Police Chief Carl Bruner examined parts of a confiscated 50-gallon moonshine still.

-May 14, 1951, a Covington jury warned city officials to make sure slot machines do not return to the city, or there would be consequences.
-The jury made it clear that it would not allow gambling to return to the town.
+May 14, 1951, a Kenton County grandy jury warned city officials to make sure slot machines did not return to Covington, or there would be consequences.

 On May 14, 1988, the Carrollton bus collision occurred on I-71 in Carroll County.
 Going the wrong way, an impaired driver collided head-on with a church youth group bus causing the deadliest drunk driving incident in U.S. history.
 Of the 67 people on the bus, 27 died.
 This is the same number of deaths as the 1958 Prestonsburg bus disaster.
 In the aftermath of the disaster, several family members became active Mothers Against Drunk Driving (MADD) leaders.
 One mother, Karolyn Nunnallee, later became the organization’s national president.